The new James Bond film aims to steady a shaken industry. But no one seems to know what will leave audiences stirred.

 But maybe more importantly, the movie throws a light on — and is saddled with the expectations of — a much larger theatrical business.
-“Die” will try to kickstart a one-time $43 billion global industry that after a year of shutdowns and six months of erratic attendance has been whipped and pushed to the brink with a ferocity the super-villain Blofeld himself couldn’t imagine.
-The fourth quarter beginning this weekend will see a wide range of releases open exclusively in theaters: comedies, horror pictures, dramas, thrillers, musicals, tales of (other) comicbook superheroism (including Sony’s Marvel sequel, “Venom: Let There Be Carnage,” in the U.S. this weekend).
+“Die” will try to kick-start a onetime $43 billion global industry that after a year of shutdowns and six months of erratic attendance has been whipped and pushed to the brink with a ferocity the supervillain Blofeld himself couldn’t imagine.
+In the fourth quarter, beginning this weekend, a wide range of releases will open exclusively in theaters: comedies, horror pictures, dramas, thrillers, musicals, tales of comic-book superheroism (including Sony’s Marvel sequel “Venom: Let There Be Carnage” in the United States this weekend).

-All of these movies will face the same question: on a planet remade by the coronavirus, where anxieties about public gatherings abide and at-home options are plentiful, can entertainment firms still get people out of the house and into those lucrative theaters?
+All of these movies will face the same question: On a planet remade by the coronavirus, where anxieties about public gatherings abide and at-home options are plentiful, can entertainment companies still get people out of the house and into those lucrative theaters?

 Executives across the industry are certain some types of films can.
 They just can’t figure out which.

-“The audience for tentpoles is one thing,” said Megan Colligan, president of Imax Entertainment and a former studio executive, using the industry’s term for big-budget action pictures.
+“The audience for tent poles is one thing,” said Megan Colligan, president of Imax Entertainment and a former studio executive, using the industry’s term for big-budget action pictures.
 “But the movie business has always been — and should be — about a lot more than that.
 The question now is how much more.”

 The legacy entertainment business needs movies to work in theaters.
 The revenue is too high to be replaced by streaming, which feeds on a fuzzier math of subscriber totals.
 (That’s why the “windows” battle — the fight over whether to give movies an exclusive theatrical period — ended pretty unceremoniously in favor of keeping them.)

-If the films don’t work, the implications for both the industry and consumers could be major.
-Studios could stop making movies in entire genres, leaving them to streamers as lower-budgeted projects or simply not getting made at all.
+If the films don’t work, the implications for the industry and consumers could be major.
+Studios could stop making movies in entire genres, leaving them to streamers as lower-budgeted projects or to simply not get made at all.
 Prolonged box office drops, meanwhile, could lead to a reduction in the number of theaters.
 While the business has largely staved off such closures — chains have shuttered scattered theaters but left most of their core locations intact — without a rebound that could change dramatically.

 Colligan and others have been combing data from the scattered movies already released this year (many concurrently on digital platforms, muddying meaningful inference) to see which entertainment will have us demanding community and large screens — and which we’ll be happy to wait to see from the couch, thanks very much.

 The issue is about more than locational preference.
-Pandemic lockdowns have laid bare a question that has simmered since the earliest days of home video and come to a full boil in the age of Netflix.
+Pandemic shutdowns have laid bare a question that has simmered since the earliest days of home video and come to a full boil in the age of Netflix.
 What makes something cinematic entertainment?

-With few objective criteria, the answer may depend at least partly on us: whatever we insist on seeing in a cinema.
+With few objective criteria, the answer may depend at least partly on us — whatever we insist on seeing in a cinema.

-Horror movies have done well in theaters since movies began returning in the spring; three titles, including John Krasinski’s “A Quiet Place Part II,” all performed above expectations.
+Horror movies have done well in theaters since movies began returning in the spring; three titles, including John Krasinski’s “A Quiet Place Part II,” performed above expectations.
 After years of feeling thwarted by horrors at home, consumers appeared eager to see them vanquished in a theater.

 Dramas have also mostly stayed out of theaters.
 Sony sold one of its leading titles, “Fatherhood,” also from Hart, to Netflix, where it attracted 74 million households — again, with little indication of how many of those people watched just because it was there.
 The lack of a theatrical track record for dramas throws some doubt on the fate of “Belfast,” a buzzy new Northern Ireland coming-of-age tale from Universal Pictures’ Focus Features with an early edge at this season’s Oscars.